benochi/react-jobly-frontend/README.md

 It is a front-end for a mock jobs website, full of fake companies and jobs.

-It is deployed on Heroku:
+It is deployed on Surge here: